jsbronder/chetter-app/README.md

 life improvements intended to assist code review.

 # Chetter References
-A conscientiousness author might explicitly publish any changes they push to a pull request branch that is still under review.
+A conscientious author might explicitly publish any changes they push to a pull request branch that is still under review.
 Likewise, a diligent reviewer might create local branch/tag pointing to the tip of the branch they reviewed so that it could be compared against later pull request updates.
 However, while we all wish each other the best, this is tedious work and easy to forget.
 Chetter takes care of all that by creating references in `refs/heads/pr/<pull request>/`.

 Each version of a pull request, defined as push to a branch with an open pull request, is tracked by `refs/heads/pr/<pull request>/v<version number>`.